 - Overcome the stories our culture’s dominant paradigm tells about LOACA.

 Of course, all this takes a bit of energy and intentionality and can feel like too much to do on your own.
 Don’t give up before you’ve started.
 Find some already-empowered women who have embraced the Crone within themselves to talk with you and to support you in your journey.
 You are worth it!

 Victoria Day is indeed a loud and proud LOACA!
-She believes in the importance of support and ritual during the awesome transition times of our lives and has had herself the great privilege of being birthed into her Crone Self several years ago with the supportive hands and hearts of her daughter and many wonderful women friends in a deeply moving ritual honoring this sacred time of “The Change.”
 Victoria practices living life fully for herself every day with dance; meditation; gardening; and laughing, loving, and eating good food with her partner of sixteen years.
 She spends her days supporting others to live life more fully, in whatever way this means for them, through their processes of change into their bodymindspirit.
-You can find out more about Victoria by visiting Embodiment LLC – Live Life More Fullyand Victoria Day LPC LLC on Facebook.
-You can also explore moving with Victoria by visiting her newly created Youtube channel, Embodiment Live Life More Fully, or by joining any of the many online and movement experiences she offers during the week!
+You can find out more about Victoria by visiting Embodiment LLC – Live Life More Fully and Victoria Day LPC LLC on Facebook.
+See our about-us page for more about Victoria and how to access her!